Tuesday, July 10, 2018

 "We assert that objects do not exist because hungry spirits, animals, humans, and gods each perceive them differently in accordance with their respective natures." (in Yakherds, 2021, 281)

-As the quote from Asvabhāva illustrates, the traditional Buddhist explanation for how different modes of enactment comes along is karmaDōgen and Shabkar refer to the fact that our individual karmic propensities—our just plainly our karma—will cause us to have different experiences.
+As the quote from Asvabhāva illustrates, the traditional Buddhist explanation for how different modes of enactment come along is karmaDōgen and Shabkar refer to the fact that our individual karmic propensities—our just plainly our karma—will cause us to have different experiences.
 The theory of karma is a theory in which karma 'belongs' to individual mental streams: a singular mental stream (a "person") acts and the karmic consequences ripen in that very same mental continuum.
-The most intuitive idea that comes out of the theory of karma is that people because they have different mental continuums that are shaped by different previous actions experience the world differently.
-As we will see in more detail below, accounting for intersubjective understanding and shared experiences become complicated and unintuitive in this model.
-From the perspective of the theory of karma, the default position, therefore, seems to be that people do in fact experience different worlds.
+Beings, because they have different mental continuums that are shaped by different previous actions, therefore experience the world differently.

 Limitations to difference

-As composers and musicians, this karmic framework makes for a difficult starting point.
-We are not primarily interested in how completely different everyone’s experience is.
+As composers and musicians, the classical karmic framework makes for a difficult starting point because it seems to provide us with a framework for explaining that people do in fact experience different worlds.
+As composers and musicians, we are not primarily interested in how completely different everyone’s experience is.
 On the contrary, when we perform for an audience, we are interested in communicating with many people simultaneously.
 Ideally, we want everyone to take to heart what we play.
 We know very well, however, that due to people’s previous experiences, where someone hears melodies, someone else hears just 'textures'; where some hear rich chromatic harmony, someone else hears just 'wrong notes'; where someone hears a beautiful microtonal inflection, someone else hears a note that is out-of-tune; and where someone hears happiness, another one hears anguish (see Svensson, 2023 for a small scale empirical study that investigates different people's reactions to the same piece of music).
 Our experiences of talking to others how they perceive the same music as us sometimes seem to validate the theory of karma's individualism.
 Dōgen even wrote that there is no limit to how phenomena can be actualized:

 "If we are to inquire into the manner and style of the totality of phenomena, we should know that beyond their being visible as circularity or angularity, there is no limit to the other things the ocean or the mountains can be.
 We should bear in mind that there are many worlds everywhere."
 (Dōgen in Kasulis, 2018, 228)